ALTIBASE/Documents/PatchNotes/Altibase_7.3/eng/Altibase_7_3_0_1_8_Patch_Notes.md

           Rename success.

 - **Workaround** : Drop the trigger, rename the table, and then recreate the trigger.

+### BUG-52119<a name=bug-52119></a> Fixed an issue where UPDATE operations failed while applying replicated data to the target table via the jdbcAdapter with SUPPLEMENTAL LOG enabled

+-   **module** : rp-jdbcAdapter

+-   **Category** : Functional Error

+-   **Reproducibility** : Always

+-   **Description** : Fixed an issue where UPDATE operations failed due to a primary key update error while applying replication data to the target table via the jdbcAdapter with SUPPLEMENTAL LOG enabled.

 ### BUG-52205<a name=bug-52205></a> Fixed a memory access error during meta information updates related to offline replication.